-Keywords: Commodities, Equities, Dynamic conditional correlations, Cointegration.
+Keywords: Commodities, Equities, Dynamic conditional correlations, DCC, Cointegration, Extreme-event returns.

-^{}Büyükşahin: U.S. Commodity Futures Trading Commission (CFTC), 1155 21st Street, NW, Washington, DC 20581.
-Tel: (+1) 202-418-5123.
+1 Buyuksahin: U.S. Commodity Futures Trading Commission (CFTC), 1155 21st Street, NW, Washington, DC 20581.
+Tel: 202-418-5123.
 Email: bbuyuksahin@cftc.gov.
 Haigh: Commodities Derivatives Trading, Société Générale Corporate and Investment Banking, 1221 Avenue of the Americas, New York, NY 10020.
-Tel: (+1) 212-278-5745.
+Tel: 212-278-5745.
 Email: michael.haigh@sgcib.com.
 Robe (Corresponding author): CFTC and Department of Finance, Kogod School of Business at American University, 4400 Massachusetts Avenue NW, Washington, DC 20016.
-Tel: (+1) 202-885-1880.
+Tel: 202-885-1880.
 Email: mrobe@american.edu.
-We thank Francesca Carrieri, Pat Fishe, Andrei Kirilenko and Jim Moser for helpful comments and suggestions.
+We thank Celso Brunetti, Francesca Carrieri, Vihang Errunza, Pat Fishe, Andrei Kirilenko, Delphine Lautier, Jim Moser, David Reiffen, and Andy Smith for helpful comments and suggestions.
 All remaining errors and omissions, if any, are the authors' sole responsibility.
 This paper reflects the opinions of its authors only, and not those of the CFTC, the Commissioners, or any other staff upon the Commission.

-"As more money has chased (...) risky assets, correlations have risen.
+''As more money has chased (...) risky assets, correlations have risen.
 By the same logic, at moments when investors become risk-averse and want to cut their positions, these asset classes tend to fall together.
-The effect can be particularly dramatic if the asset classes are small - as in commodities. (...)
+The effect can be particularly dramatic if the asset classes are small -- as in commodities. (...)
 This marching-in-step has been described (...) as a 'market of one'."
 The Economist, March 8, 2007.

-1 Introduction
+1. Introduction

-In the past decade, investors have sought an ever greater exposure to commodity prices - by directly purchasing commodities, taking outright positions in commodity futures, or acquiring stakes in exchange-traded commodity funds (ETFs) and in commodity index funds.
+In the past decade, investors have sought an ever greater exposure to commodity prices - by directly purchasing commodities, by taking outright positions in commodity futures, or by acquiring stakes in exchange-traded commodity funds (ETFs) and in commodity index funds.
 This pattern has accelerated in the last few years.
-To wit, Standard and Poor's GSCI commodity index was created by Goldman Sachs in 1991.
+To wit, Standard and Poor's GSCI index was created by Goldman Sachs in 1991.
+This world-production-weighted index tracks the prices of major physical commodities for which there are active, liquid futures markets.
 As recently as 1999, the sums invested in investment vehicles tracking this index were estimated at less than 5 billion dollars.
-As of 2007, however, investments linked to the GSCI or to one of five other prominent commodity indices exceed 100 billion dollars.
-In a similar vein, the first-ever commodity ETF (streetTRACKS Gold Shares) was started in November 2004.
-Its market capitalization now exceeds 13 billion dollars, and it has been joined by numerous commodity ETF competitors.
+Nowadays, however, investments linked to the GSCI or to one of the other prominent commodity indices exceed 130 billion dollars.
+In a similar vein, the first-ever commodity exchange traded fund (the streetTRACKS Gold Shares ETF) was started in November 2004.
+As of the end of 2007, its market capitalization exceeds 15 billion dollars, and it has been joined by numerous commodity ETF competitors.